minkahbaraka/javascriptfetch/README.md

 # This will make use of the JavaScript FETCH API and a little CSS.

 # The API I am using is the Star Wars API "https://swapi.dev/api'".

+# I am using the FETCH API to return only the name and height of Luke Skywalker from the Star Wars API.